Easy Time Tracking with TimeCamp

 Sarah Schumacher

-As the founder of cyclone press, Sarah has 15+ years of experience providing branding, design, business and technical expertise to startups and small businesses.
-After personally building ~100 websites, she's become an evangelist for utilizing technology/automation to build systems and processes to run businesses more effectively.
+Sarah founded cyclone press in 2009 to provide branding, design, business and tech consulting to service-based startups and soloproneurs.
+She has expertise in every component of small business websites, from strategy, writing, and design, to hosting, development, and maintenance.
+Websites are the vehicle she uses to help entrepreneurs build better businesses, specifically through consulting to automate systems and processes.
 She’s also a mixed media artist and writer who reads; obsessed with books, the intersection of ideas, and how they apply to your latest startup idea.

 Leave a Comment